 Goujons of Lemon Sole with Parmesan Breadcrumbs

-I can’t think of a better fish for goujons than lemon sole – its flavour seems to compliment speedy deep-frying in a breadcrumb coating perfectly – but all of the cheaper flat fish, such as flounder, plaice and dab are almost improved by deep frying.
+I can’t think of a better fish for goujons than lemon sole – its flavour seems to complement speedy deep-frying in a breadcrumb coating perfectly – but all of the cheaper flat fish, such as flounder, plaice and dab are almost improved by deep frying.
 The word ‘goujon’ is French for the small freshwater fish the gudgeon, which is approximately the right size for them.
 Incidentally, they are kept in large tanks in water-quality laboratories, as they can detect impurities in water like no other and change sex if things aren’t to their liking.

 Cut each lemon sole fillet diagonally across into strips about the thickness of a man’s finger – about 2½ cm (1 inch) across.
 Mix the breadcrumbs with the grated parmesan and cayenne pepper and set aside.